biolink/biolink-model/docs/MaterialSampleToDiseaseOrPhenotypicFeatureAssociation.md

 # Class: MaterialSampleToDiseaseOrPhenotypicFeatureAssociation

-An association between a material sample and a disease or phenotype
+An association between a material sample and a disease or phenotype.

 URI: [biolink:MaterialSampleToDiseaseOrPhenotypicFeatureAssociation](https://w3id.org/biolink/vocab/MaterialSampleToDiseaseOrPhenotypicFeatureAssociation)